 - Starter strips – Securely fastened line of shingles placed at the roof’s lower edge, a starter strip is better able to withstand winds and resist water intrusion.

 - Shingles – Today shingles can be formulated from asphalt (still the most popular), fiberglass, tile, wood, metal or slate.
 They are installed in overlapping rows to direct rainwater and snowmelt down and off the roof.

-- Ventilation – Proper ventilation helps to balance the temperature of the roof deck and the attic, helping to prevent the formation of ice dams, lower moisture levels, and extend the life of the roof.
+- Ventilation – Proper ventilation helps to balance the temperature of the roof deck and the attic, helping to prevent the formation of ice dams, to lower moisture levels, and to extend the life of the roof.

-- Shingle cap – A specially made shingle that is placed at the roof’s peak to cover and protect the seam where courses of shingles meet.
+- Shingle cap – A specially-made shingle that is placed at the roof’s peak to cover and protect the seam where courses of shingles meet.

 - Chimney Cricket – A cricket is a ridge structure designed to divert water on a roof.
 Generally found on the high side of a chimney or the transition from one roof area to another, the cricket is normally the same pitch as the rest of the roof, but not always (see image below).

 GAF Materials Make All the Difference

 A roofing system can have all of the components mentioned above, but unless the materials used to create them are of the highest quality, the roof will not be up to the standards of DryTech Roofing.
 We install full roofing systems using materials from GAF, the nation’s leading producer of high-quality roofing materials.
 As one of the only GAF Master Elite roofers in Maryland, our reputation for building superior-strength, aesthetically-appealing roofs is well-established.
 And thanks to our full certification from GAF, we are able to back up every roofing system we install with industry-leading warranties.